MarcoPoloResearchLab/RSVP/memory-bank/activeContext.md

 - Ensured all tests follow the project's code quality standards
 - Updated documentation to reflect the comprehensive testing approach

+### Event Model Duration Calculation Fix
+- Added a proper `DurationHours` method to the Event model to calculate the duration in hours between start and end times
+- The method is essential for the UI templates which expect to access this information when displaying events
+- Fixed inconsistencies between how backend handlers (which calculate end time based on start time + duration from forms) and UI templates (which need to extract duration from stored start/end times) interact
+- Ensured `ShowHandler` correctly passes all required data fields to templates, including properly structured Events array
+- Fixed UI test cases to correctly match the actual application flow (e.g., RSVP forms exist on RSVP pages, not event detail pages)
+- Updated test variable naming conventions to be consistent and descriptive (avoiding single letter variables like `t`)

 ### Integration Test Improvements
 - Enhanced the `Cleanup` method in integration tests to properly remove temporary database files
 - Improved error handling in test cleanup to ensure resources are properly released